Khaled-Mahmmoud/MyCompetitiveProgramming/Number Theory/Modular Arithmetic Problems/B _ Modular Division.md

 Xi = (x′+i⋅m′) (mod m)for i = 0 .... g−1

 Summarizing, we can say that `the number of solutions of the linear congruence equation is equal to either g = gcd(a,m) or to zero`

+but 'the number of solutions of Linear Diophantine equations is equal to either infinite solutions or zero'

 We can rewrite the linear congruence to the following Diophantine equation: